Robust Parameter Estimation for the Lee-Carter Family: A Probabilistic Principal Component Approach: Numerical Analysis

+In each experiment, the RMAE and RRMSE values for $\hat{a}_x$ and $\hat{b}_x$ are calculated by taking the average over all ages, ranging from $x_1=0$ to $x_p=100$.
+Similarly, the RMAE and RRMSE for $\hat{k}_t$ are averaged across the set $\mathcal{T}$, as previously defined.
+Subsequently, the mean RMAE and RRMSE are calculated across all $N$ experiments within each outlier scenario.
+Here, $N$ takes the values 50, 48, or 46, corresponding to the different outlier settings described earlier.
+The summarized results are presented in Table 2.

-First from the top part of Table 2, the estimates of $a_x$ are highly robust for all scenarios, with an MAPE uniformly smaller than $1\%$, even if a very severe 5-year outlier is added.
-This phenomena holds for all three approaches, thus our $t$-PPCA method is not attractive in estimating $a_x$.
-Instead, our major focus is on the performance of estimating sensitivity index $b_x$.
-Under all three outlier scenarios, $\hat{b}_x$ obtained from the Poisson GLM is the most fragile, followed by the SVD, and $t$-PPCA gives the most robust estimates by improving the average MAPE by at least $60\%$ compared to the SVD and Poisson GLM.
-In addition, the standard deviations of the risk metrics are also notably smaller than the traditional approaches, which implies the superior stability of the $t$-PPCA method.
-Furthermore, it is worth noting that the $t$-PPCA also results in an even finer improvement of RMSPE, indicating that our proposed method manages to control the estimation errors of large magnitude.
+Firstly, from the top part of Table 2, the estimates of $a_x$ are highly robust for all scenarios, with an MAPE consistently smaller than $1\%$, even when a severe 5-year outlier is introduced.
+This phenomenon is observed across all three methods, so our $t$-PPCA method is not particularly attractive for estimating $a_x$.
+Instead, our primary focus is on the performance of estimating the sensitivity index $b_x$.
+Under all three outlier scenarios, $\hat{b}_x$ obtained from the Poisson GLM is the most vulnerable, followed by the SVD, while $t$-PPCA yields the most robust estimates, improving the average MAPE by at least $60\%$ compared to the SVD and Poisson GLM.
+It is also worth noting that $t$-PPCA results in even greater improvement of RMSPE, indicating that our proposed method effectively controls estimation errors of a large magnitude.

-Regarding to the estimation of the time index $k_t$, the $t$-PPCA also reduces the MAPE and RMSPE, which yields more robust $\Hat{k}_t$ and deflates the outlier effects in the second-stage time series modelling.
-Notice that although the extent is relatively conservative compared to that of $b_x$, however, this should not be a concern when adapting our method to estimate the parameters.
-One benefit of the $t$-PPCA is that it only focuses on estimation stage, and can be naturally combined with any existing time series model in the forecasting stage with no conflict.
+With respect to the estimation of the time index $k_t$, $t$-PPCA also reduces the MAPE and RMSPE, yielding a more robust $\Hat{k}_t$ and mitigating the outlier effects in the second-stage time series modeling.
+Note that although the improvement is relatively conservative compared to that of $b_x$, this should not be a concern when adopting our method to estimate parameters.
+One benefit of $t$-PPCA is that it solely focuses on the estimation stage, and can be naturally combined with any existing time series model in the forecasting stage without any conflict.